SolarLune/resolv/readme.md

 As an aside, this actually used to be quite different; I decided to rework it when I was less than satisfied with my previous efforts, and after a few attempts over several months, I got it to this state (which, I think, is largely better).
 That said, there are breaking changes between the previous version, v0.4, and the current one (v0.5).
 These changes were necessary, in my opinion, to improve the library.

-In comparison to the previous version of resolv, v0.5 includes, among other things:
+In comparison to the previous version of Resolv, v0.5 includes, among other things:

 - A redesigned API from scratch.
 - The usage of floats instead of ints for position and movement, simplifying real usage of the library dramatically.